fishslips/TimSeverance/docs/Academic/CS-3370/Streams and Exceptions.md

 Assessment Rubric Competency

 Memory Management
-Every new has a delete (no memory leaks); destructor does the right thing.(Use unique_ptrin main to receive heap pointers from from XML and read so you don’t have to explicitly delete pointers in the driver.)
+Every new has a delete (no memory leaks); destructor does the right thing.(Use unique_ptr in main to receive heap pointers from from XML and read so you don’t have to explicitly delete pointers in the driver.)

 Memory efficiency
 No unnecessary temporary variables are used in read and from XML; use a std::bitset to track which Employee fields have been encountered when reading an Employee’s XML data

 File I/O
-Use binary files properly; efficient use of file positioning functions; call clear when needed
+Use binary files properly;
+efficient use of file positioning functions; call clear when needed

 Clean Code
 No repeated code (refactor);